OpenSmartEnvironment/ose-example-dvb/README.md

     cd ose-example-dvb
     npm install

-Configure the IP address and port number of the OSE Media player within your network in `bin/run.js`.
+To configure this example, edit `ose-example-dvb/bin/run.js`.
+If you wish to use this example together with the [Media player example](http://opensmartenvironment.github.io/doc/#mediaplayerexample), configure its IP address and port number.

     player: 'ws://IP_ADDRESS:PORT'

 Start the DVB streamer example as follows:

-    ./bin/run.js
+    ./ose-example-dvb/bin/run.js

 ## Licence
 This software is released under the terms of the [GNU General